westerlymerlin/UCL-Tombola-app/README.md

 # UCL-tombola-app

 ## Overview
-A data collection application for the UCL Riverbed simulator.
+A data collection application for the Riverbed simulator.
 This tool facilitates capturing and processing data from a large-scale (1m diameter) drum simulator that models riverbed dynamics using water and cement blocks.
 ## Hardware Components
 ### Riverbed Simulator
 - 1m diameter drum containing water and cement blocks (simulating riverbed rocks)